eclab/edisyn/README.md

 ### The MIDI Menu

-Note that you can *send* a patch to the synthesizer and you can *burn* a patch to the synthesizer.
+Note that you can *send* a patch to the synthesizer and you can *write* a patch to the synthesizer.
 The former just temporarily updates the synth's current patch memory so you can play it.
 The latter actually writes the patch to an address in the synth, replacing whatever is there.

-* *Request Patch and Send* asks the synthesizer to load a specific patch into the editor.
+* *Request Patch* asks the synthesizer to load a specific patch into the editor.
 If the synthesizer complies, once the patch is loaded, Edisyn will then send the patch to the synthesizer.

-* *Request Merge and Send* asks the synthesizer to load a specific patch into the editor.
+* *Request Merge* asks the synthesizer to load a specific patch into the editor.
 If the synthesizer complies, then the patch is *merged* with the existing patch, meaning that some *percentage* of parameters in the existing patch are replaced with the old patch.
 Then Edisyn will then send the patch to the synthesizer.

+* *Randomize* randomizes the editor's current patch, then sends it to the synthesizer.

 * *Send Patch* sends the current patch to the synthesizer.

-* *Randomize and Send* randomizes the editor's current patch, then sends it to the synthesizer.
+This isn't actually used much since other commands send the patch automatically.

-* *Burn Patch* burns the patch to a given location in the synthesizer.
+* *Write Patch* writes the patch to a given location in the synthesizer.

 * *Change MIDI* sets or updates the MIDI interface.